 FLW Tour pros have to consider their co-anglers.
-They need to make storage available and run the boat in way that doesn’t stifle their fishing opportunities.
-Lefebre said pros also have to pay attention to how co-anglers are catching bass.
-If he or she started catching on a shakey head, for example, he’d pick one up, too, to ensure he caught his share from the spot.
+They need to make storage available and run the boat in a way that doesn’t stifle their fishing opportunities.
+Lefebre said pros also have to pay attention to how co-anglers catch bass.
+If they started catching on a shakey head, for example, he’d pick one up, too, to ensure he caught his share from the spot.
 Without a co-angler, he can stick to throwing big-bass lures, regardless of how slow the bite, and leave the shakey heads at home.

 Simply put, access to too much tackle can be a distraction.

 You know the lures that you fish each season.
-In early spring, for example, you’ll want your jigs, crankbaits, spinnerbaits and jerkbaits.
-But you most likely won’t be throwing an umbrella rig, hollow-bodied frogs or 10-inch plastic worms.
-Those decisions also can be based on the species of bass you’re chasing and type of water you’ll fish.
-By using a modular system of utility boxes, such as Plano 3600s or 3700s, you can pull those holding the lures you’ll need for each trip and leave the rest home.
+In early spring, for example, you’ll want your jigs, crankbaits, spinnerbaits, and jerkbaits.
+But you probably won’t be throwing an umbrella rig, hollow-bodied frogs, or 10-inch plastic worms.
+Those decisions also can be based on the species of bass you’re chasing and the type of water you’ll fish.
+Using a modular system of utility boxes, such as Plano 3600s or 3700s, you can pull those holding the lures you’ll need for each trip and leave the rest home.

 Take the 2015 FLW Tour stop at Alabama’s Lewis Smith Lake.
-“I had literally one box filled with Fish Head Spins with soft trailers,” he said.
-The night before, he would glue them together, so he had about 10 ready to go.
-Those, along with a Rapala wake bait, caught most of the 65 pounds and 5 ounces that he landed for the win.
+“I had one box filled with Fish Head Spins with soft trailers,” he said.
+The night before, he would glue them together, so he had about ten ready to go.
+Those, along with a Rapala wake bait, caught most of the 65 pounds and 5 ounces he landed for the win.

 Know what you have

 Lefebre likened organizing tackle to storing digital photos.
-As time goes on, you take more and in turn have to find ways to store them, whether it’s on CDs, the cloud or thumb drives.
-You have to keep the old tackle — some of the lures he uses are decades old — and experiment with new ones.
+As time goes on, you take more and have to find ways to store them, whether on CDs, the cloud, or thumb drives.
+You must keep the old tackle — some of the lures he uses are decades old — and experiment with new ones.
 “You’re stupid not to try [them],” he said.
-And then you have to find each, along with the tackle you use day in and out, when you need it.
+And then you must find each, along with the tackle you use day in and out when you need it.

-Lefebre designed his new home around its garage, where he stores his tackle, boat and other fishing gear.
-When he pulls in his boat, boxes and bins of tackle are stacked to the right while more hangs on pegboard to the left.
+Lefebre designed his new home around its garage, where he stores his tackle, boat, and other fishing gear.
+When he pulls in his boat, boxes and bins of tackle are stacked to the right while more hang on the pegboard to the left.
 After he returns from a tournament, he removes all the tackle from his boat and truck and returns it to its designated spots in the garage.
 Then he starts over, pulling what he’ll need for the next one.

-Whether you store your tackle in a garage, basement, spare room or shed, it needs to be organized in a similar way as the tackle that’s going with you.
+Whether you store your tackle in a garage, basement, spare room, or shed, it needs to be organized similarly to the tackle that’s going with you.
 Put all your hard baits in the same size boxes.
-That way you’ll know they’ll fit in your tackle bag or boat compartment.
-Label them in a way that you can read their contents when they are stored.
+That way, you’ll know they’ll fit in your tackle bag or boat compartment.
+Label them so you can read their contents when they are stored.
 Keep bags of like soft plastics together, so you’re less likely to return from a mad dash to the tackle shop for green-pumpkin jig trailers only to find you already have several bags.

 Everything in its place

 At home, Lefebre stores his hard baits in boxes and bins.
 Each one is labeled with its contents.
-If he’s on the road and needs more of the exact crankbait that the bass want, he simply calls home.
-His wife can go to the garage, easily find the bin and then overnight ship the lures to him.
+He calls home if he’s on the road and needs more of the exact crankbait the bass want.
+His wife can go to the garage, quickly find the bin and then overnight ship the lures to him.

 There’s one more option for storing soft plastics — re-sealable plastic bags.
 They come in a variety of sizes.
-If the worms you bought didn’t come in one, drop them into a sandwich-sized bag.
+Drop them into a sandwich-sized bag if the worms you bought didn’t come in one.
 Organize smaller bags by lure type in larger clear bags, so you can quickly see the contents.
-Swap the bags out as the season’s change, so you’re only carrying what you need.
+Swap the bags out as the seasons change, so you’re only carrying what you need.

 Lefebre stores the hard baits he wants for a tournament in Plano boxes.
-Take the time to not only organize by the box but also within each.
+Take the time to organize by the box and within each.
 Take crankbaits, for example.
 At the least, you’ll need a box for shallow ones and a second for deep ones.
-But as you acquire more tackle and learn more techniques, you may reorganize, adding boxes for lipless, square bill, wake and flat-sided crankbaits.
+But as you acquire more tackle and learn more techniques, you may reorganize, adding boxes for lipless, square bill, wake, and flat-sided crankbaits.
 Within each box, it’s easiest to organize by color, though size can be used, too.

-Quick access to the lures you plan to use the most during the day is important, whether you’re fishing for money, pride or fun.
-You want to take advantage of a hot bite, not squander it by spending your time looking for a fresh plastic worm or a replacement for the crankbait you just snagged and lost on a stump.
+Quick access to the lures you plan to use the most during the day is essential, whether you’re fishing for money, pride, or fun.
+You want to take advantage of a hot bite, not squander it, by spending your time looking for a fresh plastic worm or a replacement for the crankbait you just snagged and lost on a stump.

 Lefebre runs a Ranger Z520C.
 He puts six Plano boxes of hard baits in the small compartment in front of the driver’s console.
 His rods go in the passenger side box, and the middle one holds soft plastics.
 It also is where you’ll find five or six plastic bins, the kind you find at a dollar store.
 He puts lures in them for extra quick access.